Portfolio Committee on Defence and Military Veterans

-As of July 2019, Cyril Xaba of the African National Congress serves as Chairperson of the Committee.
+As of July 2024, Dakota Legoete of the African National Congress serves as Chairperson of the Committee.

 Membership

 The Rules Committee of the National Assembly met on 5 June 2019 after the general election on May 8, 2019 and resolved that portfolio committees will consist of 11 members for the sixth parliament (2019–2024): six members from the African National Congress, two members from the Democratic Alliance, one member from the Economic Freedom Fighters and two members from other parties.
 Members of the National Assembly were elected to serve on the respective portfolio committees on 27 June 2019.
 The Defence and Military Veterans Portfolio Committee met on 2 July 2019 and Cyril Xaba of the African National Congress was elected chairperson.

 As of May 2020, the members of the committee are as follows:

 The following people serve as alternate members: